 To get the most out of Drinking Partners and begin to meet new people in Stoke On Trent, follow these simple steps:

 Add a recent photo to help people recognise you.
-Profiles with clear photos get more replies and appear higher in local results.
+Profiles with clear photos feel more trustworthy, get more replies and appear higher in local results.

-Use GPS search or filter by neighbourhoods across Stoke On Trent to find people nearby.
-Save your favourite profiles and searches for quick access.
+Use GPS search or filter by nearby areas to find people close to you.
+Save your favourite profiles and searches so it is easy to return to promising local matches.

 Messaging is free, so say hello to people with similar interests.
-Swap a few messages to see if you get on and keep the pace relaxed.
+Mention a simple local plan you would enjoy and swap a few messages before arranging anything in person.

 Set alerts for new people near you, message reads and profile views.
 Pause notifications or hide your profile whenever you need a break.